k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: pudding conveyances in monster lookup
 - Fix: trees were unaffected by fire from explosions
 - Better encyclopedia entry for Tiamat
+- Set a default pet name for Infidel role